 - The set is delivered with special break-in oil.
 Change the engine oil and oil filter after 50 hours of operation.
 Use diesel-rated break in oil (John Deere pre-packaged or equivalent) during the first 100 hours.
 Consult your dealer for more information. - 2.
 Change the oil and filter again at 100 hours using the oil recommended in the above paragraph.
-After this, change oil and filter every 250 hours. - During intermittent cold weather operation, change oil level every 1000 hours or six weeks, whichever comes first. - 4.
+After this, change oil and filter every 250 hours. - 3.
+During intermittent cold weather operation, change oil every 100 hours or six weeks, whichever comes first. - 4.
 Change oil at any seasonal change in temperature when a new viscosity of oil is required. - 5.
 Change oil when engine is warm but not hot. - 6.
 Dispose of waste oil in an approved manner. - 7.
-Never use a flushing oil. - 8.
-Loosen clamp on oil change tube.
-Remove cap.
-Drain oil.
-Replace cap and tube. - 9.
+Never use a flushing oil. - Remove oil tube plug and spin valve to drain oil.
+Replace plug and close the valve. - 9.
 Refill engine with recommended oil. - 10.
-Engine capacity with new oil filter is:2.64 gallons (10 liters)
+Engine capacity with new oil filter is: 2.64 gallons (10 liters)